juicedata/juicefs/docs/en/development/data_structures.md

 The empty objectName in the table means a file hole and is read as 0.
 As you can see, the output is consistent with the previous analysis.

-It is worth mentioning that the 'size' here is size of the original data in the Block, not that of the actual object in object storage.
-The original data is default written directly to object storage, so the 'size' is equal to object size.
-However, when data compression or data encryption is enabled, size of the actual object will change and may no longer be the same as the 'size'.
+It is worth mentioning that the 'size' here is size of the original data in the Block, rather than that of the actual object in object storage.
+The original data is written directly to object storage by default, so the 'size' is equal to object size.
+However, when data compression or data encryption is enabled, the size of the actual object will change and may no longer be the same as the 'size'.

 #### 4.3.2 Data compression

 You can configure the compression algorithm (supporting lz4 and zstd) with the `--compress <value>` parameter when formatting a file system, so that all data blocks of this file system will be compressed before uploading to object storage.
-The object name remains the same as default, and the content is the result of compression algorithm, without any other meta information.
-Therefore, the compression algorithm in the [file system formatting Information](#3.1.1-Setting) is not allowed to be modified, otherwise it will fail the reading of existing data.
+The object name remains the same as default, and the content is the result of the compression algorithm, without any other meta information.
+Therefore, the compression algorithm in the [file system formatting Information](#3.1.1-Setting) is not allowed to be modified, otherwise it will cause the failure of reading existing data.

 #### 4.3.3 Data encryption

-The RSA private key can be configured to enable [static data encryption](https://juicefs.com/docs/community/security/encrypt/) when formatting a file system with the `--encrypt-rsa-key <value>` parameter, so that all data blocks of this file system will be encrypted before uploading to the object storage.
+The RSA private key can be configured to enable [static data encryption](https://juicefs.com/docs/community/security/encrypt/) when formatting a file system with the `--encrypt-rsa-key <value>` parameter, which allows all data blocks of this file system to be encrypted before uploading to the object storage.
 The object name is still the same as default, while its content becomes a header plus the result of the data encryption algorithm.
-The header contains a random seed and the symmetric key used for decryption, which is itself encrypted with the RSA private key.
-Therefore, the RSA private key in the [file system formatting Information](#3.1.1-Setting) is not allowed to be modified, otherwise it will fail the reading of existing data.
+The header contains a random seed and the symmetric key used for decryption, and the symmetric key itself is encrypted with the RSA private key.
+Therefore, it is not allowed to modify the RSA private key in the [file system formatting Information](#3.1.1-Setting), otherwise reading existing data will fail.

 :::note
 If both compression and encryption are enabled, the original data will be compressed and then encrypted before uploading to the object storage.